CinaShi/GT-Thrift-Shop/README.md

 ```
 ### Run Instruction(for developers):

 > To run this project in Xcode, you can either use Xcode's built-in iPhone simulator or, if you have an Apple developer account already, connect your device to your Mac and test running the app on your device.
-If you have unfamiliar with how to use Xcode, here's [an awesome user guide from codewithchris.com](http://codewithchris.com/xcode-tutorial/).
+If you are unfamiliar with how to use Xcode, here's [an awesome user guide from codewithchris.com](http://codewithchris.com/xcode-tutorial/).